lexibank/tlopo/out/vol3/chapter2.md

 A verb with the meaning 'crave fish or meat' is often found in Oceanic languages, reflecting the fact that in Oceanic speaking communities the main meal is often eaten without fish or meat.

 Fewer languages appear to have terms referring to eating leafy vegetables alone.
 Ramoaaina _odo_ and Arosi _ŋau-kokona_ are the only instances found in a survey of Oceanic dictionary sources.
 In [Ross](../sources/Ross1996d) ([1996d](../sources/Ross1996d)) I distinguished two categories of meal ingredient, starchy staples and leafy greens.
-With more dictionary data, it has become clear that the primary categori- sation of meal ingredients is into starch and additional ingredients, and that leafy vegetables are a subcategory of 'additional ingredients'.
+With more dictionary data, it has become clear that the primary categorisation of meal ingredients is into starch and additional ingredients, and that leafy vegetables are a subcategory of 'additional ingredients'.

 The ubiquitousness of verbs and nouns which presuppose the 'starchy food' ([§6.1](../contributions/3-2#s-6-1)) and 'additional ingredients' ([§6.2](../contributions/3-2#s-6-2)) categories suggests strongly that these categories were already present in POc.